betodealmeida/shillelagh/docs/postgres.rst

 Note that you need to install Python packages in a way that they are available to the process running Postgres.
 You can either install them globally, or install them in a virtual environment and have it activated in the process that starts Postgres.

 The ``postgres/`` directory has a Docker configuration that can be used to test the backend, or as a basis for installation.
-To run it, enter the directory and execute:
+To run it, execute:

 .. code-block:: bash

-   docker compose up --build -d
+   docker compose -f postgres/docker-compose.yml up

 You should then be able to run the example script in `examples/postgres.py`_ to test that everything works.